William W. Middleton

 William W. Middleton was a leader in the field of electrical engineering and communications.

-For many years Mr. Middleton has been involved in activities of the National Society of Professional Engineers, The Pennsylvania Society of Professional Engineers and its Chapters.
+For many years Middleton has been involved in activities of the National Society of Professional Engineers, The Pennsylvania Society of Professional Engineers, and its Chapters.
 He is a past President of the Pennsylvania Society and the Philadelphia Chapter, and has served in many roles and committee assignments.
 He was the recipient of the Distinguished Service Award of the Pennsylvania Society in 1982.
-As with IEEE he has been active on the national scene in NSPE, having served as a Director in 1975-76 and a chairman of its Ethics and Engineering Technology Committees and has served on other committees.
-He served as a trustee of the Engineering Technologist Certification Institute 1977-82.
+As with IEEE he has been active on the national scene in NSPE, having served as a Director in 1975-1976 and a chairman of its Ethics and Engineering Technology Committees and has served on other committees.
+He served as a trustee of the Engineering Technologist Certification Institute 1977-1982.